rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://conceptually.org/concepts/counterfactual-thinking">Counterfactual Reasoning</a> - Comparing the expected outcome of an action that was taken to what would have happened in an alternative situation where the action was not taken.

-<a target="_blank" href="https://conceptually.org/concepts/signalling-and-countersignalling">Counter-signalling</a> - A type of [signalling](#signalling) behaviour that displays a certain trait by acting in a contradictory manner.
+<a target="_blank" href="https://conceptually.org/concepts/signalling-and-countersignalling">Counter-signalling</a> - A type of signalling behaviour that displays a certain trait by acting in a contradictory manner.
 For example, being rich enough that displaying your wealth becomes unnecessary because people already know you can afford to, or being good enough friends that you can make disparaging comments confidently aware that the friend knows you are joking.

 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/credences/">Credence(s)</a> - Degree of confidence or probability that a given proposition is true..

+<a name="crucial"></a>
 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/the-importance-of-crucial-considerations/">Crucial Considerations</a> - Information that has the potential to radically change your view on a topic, or on an action.
 E.g. Whether insects are capable of suffering is a crucial consideration in determining the scale of wild animal suffering.